connectedacademy/talkingpictures/course/content/en/class1/prework.md

 Thinking of Dalia's _Abandoned Spaces_ and _The Missing_ here are some examples of the kind of things you might submit:

 - A Person: the story of a life, or moment within a life.
 It could be yours or someone else's.
-Can this story be told through associated objects or other people (TL,BL)?
+Can this story be told through associated objects or other people (TL: Related Images,BL: Backstory)?
 - A Place: a politically or personally significant location.
-Can historical or geo-located images be used or linked to enrich your metadata (TL, TR)?
+Can historical or geo-located images be used or linked to enrich your metadata (TL: Related Images, TR: Links)?
 - An Event: a birthday party, a football match, an election.
-Tell us this story through ther evidence left behind.
-Can contemporaneous accounts (media/social-media) be used or linked to enrich the metadata (TL,TR)?
+Tell us this story through the evidence left behind.
+Can contemporaneous accounts (media/social-media) be used or linked to enrich the metadata (TL: Related Images, TR: Links)?

 When creating your image, think carefully about the 4C metadata, and how using it makes you and your story more believable.

 ## Preparation

-In advance of this Class, Using the **Four Corners** template, produce an image that tells the story of something that isn’t there.
+In advance of this Class, Using the **Four Corners** Editor, produce an image that tells the story of something that isn’t there.
 Use the corners to include supporting images, a backstory, any relevant links, your code of ethics and a copyright notice.